 Participant: The person, household, or non-profit or public facility entity qualified as the end-use customer and beneficiary of an ILSFA PV system.
-Qualification for households stipulates that income does not exceed 80% of the area median income (AMI), adjusted for family size and location and revised every year.
+Qualification for households stipulates that income does not exceed 80% of the area median income, (AMI), adjusted for family size and location and revised every five yearsyear.
 The next update is planned for 2025 following Public Act 103-1066 which directed Income Guidelines revisions to occur on an annual, rather than five-year, cycle.
-Non-profit and public facilities are qualified on the basis of their geographic location in environmental justice (EJ) and/or income-eligible communities (IEC) and their classification as Critical Service Providers.
+Non-profit and public facilities are qualified on the basis of their geographic location in environmental justice (EJ) and/or income-eligible communities (IEC) and their classification as a-Critical Service ProviderProviders.